Mofyally02/AtoZ_Bot-2.0/REDIS_INTEGRATION.md

 ## Overview

-This document describes the Redis integration for the AtoZ Bot Dashboard, which provides real-time bot state management, task queuing, and improved performance over the current SQLite-only approach.
+This document describes the Redis integration for the AtoZ Bot Dashboard, which provides real-time bot state management, task queuing, and improved performance over the current PostgreSQL-only approach.

 ## Why Redis?

-### Current Issues with SQLite-Only Approach
+### Current Issues with PostgreSQL-Only Approach
 1. **Global Variables**: Using `bot_process` global variable is unreliable in multi-instance deployments
 2. **Database Polling**: Bot status requires frequent database queries for real-time updates
 3. **No Task Queues**: No queuing system for bot tasks or job processing
-4. **Session Management**: Sessions stored in SQLite, not optimized for real-time state
+4. **Session Management**: Sessions stored in PostgreSQL, not optimized for real-time state
-5. **Scalability**: SQLite doesn't scale well for concurrent operations
+5. **Scalability**: PostgreSQL polling doesn't scale well for real-time operations

 ### Redis Benefits
 1. **Real-time State Management**: Instant updates and notifications